 This tranquil rural site bordering the River Wey has open wet grassland in the north and semi-improved grassland in the south.
 Hedgerows, treelines and woodland add to its diverse character and circular walking routes, pathways and a boardwalk enable enjoyable access all year round.

 Open via Public Rights of Way only.
 (Full access is planned for 2020)

-A free car park is located at the end of Water Meadow Close, Elstead.
+A free car park (not Land Trust) is located at the end of Water Meadow Close, Elstead.
 The nearest postcode is GU8 6LB.

 The Pavilion Cafe, Tanshire Park is open weekdays from 12-3pm and is nearby.

 The land is generally level throughout, although uneven in places.
 Access over the wet meadow is via a raised boardwalk.

 Wetland marsh comprising fen, reed and marshy grassland with reed beds, ditches, streams and pools, bounded to the north by the River Wey.
 Semi-improved grassland.
 Groups of scrub willow, alder woodland, mixed wet woodland, oak woodland and developing bramble and hawthorn scrub.

 Eashing Meadows, Thursley National Nature Reserve, Watts Gallery - Artists' Village, Surrey Hills Area of Outstanding Natural Beauty (AONB)